mollie/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

 .. parameter:: locale
    :type: string

-   This will be a full locale, for example “nl_NL” and it will be provided by the user.
+   This will be a full locale, for example ``nl_NL`` and it will be provided by the user.

 .. parameter:: createdAt
    :type: datetime